Ferguson, Sinclair. Trinitarian Devotion of John Owen. Reformation Trust.

 Communion with the Son

-Grace isn’t a substance.
-It’s Jesus.
+Grace is not a substance.
+It is Jesus.
 The medievals said we have sacramental grace infused in us at baptism.
 Our faith is later formed by perfect love, and this makes us justifiable.
 Owen, as Ferguson says, combats this: “Through the work of the Spirit, the heavenly Father gives you to Jesus and gives Jesus to you.”